List of Funded Aviation Startups (2025)

 6. What kind of vendors do aviation startups typically seek after raising capital?

-7. How soon should I contact these startups after they raise funding?
+7. How soon should I contact aviation startups after they raise funding?

 Ideally, within 1-2 weeks.
 This is when leadership teams are planning how to deploy capital.
 Showing up early with a targeted value proposition gives you a serious advantage.